-Operational Data Sharing (ODS) is NRAO's attempt to facilitate that real-time communication of its status to satellite operators.
-The testing of this system has been carried out with SpaceX, so for the remainder of this paper, we will be referring to the system that is currently in operation at one of the world's premier radio interferometers, the VLA in NM.
-We emphasize that the functionality of the system at the VLA requires no special actions on the part of observers, who submit their observing schedule (Scheduling Blocks) as they always have.
-The NRAO systems then process these data without any required observer intervention.
-The ODS system is also capable of disabling status reporting (e.g., for privacy reasons) for observations by a particular telescope user upon request, in return, these observations cannot be protected from satellite DL RFI.
-By design, the ODS framework can be adopted by any satellite operators and radio observatories as long as they are using the same data and interface standards.
+ODS is NRAO's attempt to facilitate near real-time communication of telescope status to satellite operators.
+The testing of this system has been carried out with SpaceX so far, thus for the remainder of this paper, we will be referring to the system that is currently in operation at the VLA.
+We emphasize that the functionality of the ODS at the VLA requires no special actions on the part of observers, who submit their observing schedule (Scheduling Blocks) as they always have.
+The NRAO systems then process these data without any intervention from observers.
+The ODS is also capable of disabling status reporting (e.g., for proprietary reasons) for certain observations by a particular observerupon request.
+In return, these observations will not be informed and protected by TBA.
+By design, the ODS framework can be adopted by any satellite operators and radio observatories as long as they use the same data and API standards.